Shhsvri/BIOF045-NGS_Analysis/lectures/Day1_IntroShell/lessons/01_the_filesystem.md

 ## 3. Getting started with the Command Line (Terminal/Bash Shell)

-In your *Applications*, open the terminal emulator.
+In the *Applications* drop down menu, open the terminal emulator.

 <img src="../img/terminal_emulator.png" width="600">

 This new window is referred to as the terminal or the shell.
 If you learn some basic commands, you can get some complicated jobs done with them.

-The command prompt will have some characters before it, something like `shahin@172-1-263-6 $`, this is telling what your username and the internal address of the cloud instance you are working on is.
+The command prompt will have some characters before it, something like `shahin@ip-172-31-75-209:~$ `, this is telling what your username and the internal address of the cloud instance you are working on is.

 Let's try a few commands: